A general theorem on temporal foliation of causal sets: Conclusion

 \section{Conclusion}

-In this paper we have presented a general theorem on temporal foliation of causal sets, and even general posets.
-Then we considered a special class of causal sets, namely infinite causal sets satisfying some regularity properties, and we were able to deduce some results concerning automorphisms of causal sets, namely that they fall in two classes: \\ 1.
+In this paper we have presented a general theorem on temporal foliation of causal sets, and even general posets. \\

+In the second part of this paper we considered a special class of causal sets, namely infinite causal sets satisfying some (rather strong) regularity properties, and we were able to deduce some results concerning automorphisms of causal sets, namely that they fall in two classes: \\ 1.
 Spatial automorphisms, \\ 2.
-Time translations. \\ It looks plausible that such results might be useful for quantization of these types of causal sets, and that they might be generalized to continuous space-times (satisfying certain restricting hypotheses).
+Time translations. \\

+While these conclusions do not hold for general causets, it is interesting to note that 'foliation non-preserving causal automorphisms' might play a similar role in causal set theory to the role of Lorentz boosts in Minkowski space theory. \\

+In a forthcoming paper, it will be shown how these results can be extended to the continuous case.